react-native-device-info/react-native-device-info/README.md

 ### getUniqueId()

+This is a constant and may be referenced directly

 Gets the device unique ID.
 On Android it is currently identical to `getAndroidId()` in this module.
 On iOS it uses the `DeviceUID` uid identifier.